QuState/PhastFT/README.md

 Algorithm ([COBRA](https://csaws.cs.technion.ac.il/~itai/Courses/Cache/bit.pdf))
 on large datasets and optionally run it on 2 parallel threads, accelerating it even further.

-All of this combined results in a fast and efficient FFT implementation that surpasses the performance of existing Rust FFT crates, including [RustFFT](https://crates.io/crates/rustfft/) on large inputs and while using significantly less memory.
+All of this combined results in a fast and efficient FFT implementation competitive with the performance of existing Rust FFT crates, including [RustFFT](https://crates.io/crates/rustfft/), while using significantly less memory.

 ## Quickstart